brianz/blog/content/post/custom-https-domains-with-serverless.md

 This process really can take a long time.
 While the message states "Up to 40 minutes" I've experienced wait times of several hours.

+While you're waiting on that to finishing there's one final thing to do: add a `CNAME` record in your `DNS` zone file to point your public subdomain (`dilbert.brianz.bz` in this example`) to the crazy Cloudfront URL created on your behalf.
+Note, your DNS will likely propagate faster than the Cloudfront distribution takes to actually set up.

-However, after the wait is over and the Cloudfront distribution is created, we now have a perfectly valid SSL certificate which I can use for my API.
+After the wait is over and the Cloudfront distribution is created, we now have a perfectly valid SSL certificate which I can use for my API.
 Hitting https://dilbert.brianz.bz from Slack works as expected.